God Is Good

 "If it's hard to have faith in me, maybe it will help to know that I have faith in you."

-There's a degree of this with the Knights of the Cross in The Dresden Files.
+- There's a degree of this with the Knights of the Cross.
 He rarely if ever acts in an overt fashion, but often times the Knights just happen to have a feeling they should be somewhere, coincidentally putting them in just the right place to save the day.

-Song at Dawn: He is always shone in a positive light; the criticism goes toward the less than holy church.
+- Song at Dawn: He is always shown in a positive light; the criticism goes toward the less than holy church.
 Dragonetz, for instance, has lost faith in the church but he still prayers alone in the chapel.